Learning to crawl: Benefits and limits of centralized vs distributed control: Discussion and perspectives

 \section{Discussion and perspectives}

 Here we presented a toy model of a one dimensional crawler composed of blocks connected by springs.
 Each block is a rudimentary actuator representing a sucker making a single binary decision at each time: adhere \emph{vs} not-adhere.
 The suckers are also rudimentary proprioceptors, as they measure the binary state of compression \emph{vs} elongation of their adjacent springs.
 Positional information and speed of the individual suckers is not measured nor inferred.
-We assume that a central pattern generator, or CPG, periodically modifies the rest length of the springs, according to a traveling wave.
-Using this toy model we have demonstrated that this group of rudimentary proprioceptors/actuators can learn to interact with the substrate and exploit the wave generated by the CPG to achieve a net unidirectional motion of the crawler.
-Particularly, we focused on the pros and cons of distributed \emph{vs} centralized forms of learning and control. \\ Using tabular Q-learning, we found that locomotion can be learned in a pure multiagent setting, where each sucker is considered an independent agent and with no explicit communication among agents, consistent with previous literature \cite{Hartl2025}.
-In this setting, coupling is learned and is mediated by reward, as all suckers contribute to the dynamics that displaces the center of mass which produces reward.
-A purely distributed form of learning and control is cost effective in that it requires no communication and thus scales well with the number of agents and the degrees of freedom in the system.
+We assume that a central pattern generator, or CPG, periodically modifies the rest length of the springs, according to a traveling wave. {The CPG is dictated by an internal clock, independent from proprioception.
+This may be a useful model for the octopus, where proprioceptive feedback has been proposed to be implemented with an embodied mechanism rather than a neural process based on somatotopy~\cite{hochner2023embodied}.} Using this toy model we have demonstrated that this group of rudimentary proprioceptors/actuators can learn to interact with the substrate and exploit the wave generated by the CPG to achieve a net unidirectional motion of the crawler.
+Particularly, we focused on the pros and cons of distributed \emph{vs} centralized forms of learning and control. \\ Using tabular Q-learning, we found that locomotion can be learned in a pure multiagent setting, where each sucker is considered an independent agent and with no explicit communication among agents, consistent with previous literature \cite{Hartl2025}. {Although the agents do not communicate explicitly, the result of their actions is indirectly coupled via the reward.
+Indeed, the reward is the net translocation which results from the dynamics of the system of oscillators, hence to maximize reward agents effectively learn how to act cooperatively. } A purely distributed form of learning and control is cost effective in that it requires no communication and thus scales well with the number of agents and the degrees of freedom in the system.